MeteoModels.jl

 • for the analysis step: we linearise the observation operator around the forecasted state of the

 current iteration.
 The remaining scheme is equivalent to that of a standard Kalman Filter.
-From an implementation standpoint, an ExtendedKalmanFilter simply requires the transition and observation models to both be StochasticLinearisedModel.

 source